-For the second year in a row, Finland has taken the top spot as the world’s happiest country.
+For the sixth year in a row, Finland has taken the top spot as the world’s happiest country.
 In addition, Finland is consistently ranked among the top ten in the world in terms of the standard of living, economic stability and education.
-All this, combined with the fact that it is one of the safest countries in the world, makes Finland an excellent place to live.

 A country of innovation and technology